nikita0527/techfolios.github.io/quickstart.md

   * "Interests", "Skills", and "References" are omitted
   * Journal articles, conference publications, workshops, and technical reports get their own sections.
   * Awards involving funding ("grants") are listed separately from other awards.

+Finally, you can configure the label used on the home page to link to the bio page in `_config.yml`.
+It defaults to "Resume", but if you prefer, you can change the displayed label to "CV".

+To set the bio content, we recommend you start with either the template bio.json file (if you are a student and want a resume format) or [Philip Johnson's bio.json file](https://raw.githubusercontent.com/philipmjohnson/philipmjohnson.github.io/master/_data/bio.json) if you want a CV-style presentation.
+The latter file adds fields to various sections in order to support the CV format.

+Once your bio.json file is set up correctly, you may want to adjust the theme so that the page renders exactly how you want it.
+That will be covered later as part of the User Guide.

 <!--
 # 8. Adjust background colors